Binary response model with many weak instruments: Estimator and Asymptotic Properties

-\begin{remark}\normalfont We in this paper apply the regularization approach to the conditional maximum likelihood and nonlinear least square estimation methods.
-These are chosen because of their ease of implementation and popularity in empirical research.
-It is also possible to use other estimators in \cite{rivers1988limited}, such as the instrumental variable probit and the limited information maximum likelihood, in a similar manner.
-However, this will not be further discussed here. \end{remark}
+\begin{remark}\normalfont In this paper, we apply the regularization approach to the conditional maximum likelihood and nonlinear least squares (NLS) estimation methods.
+These methods are chosen because of their ease of implementation and popularity in empirical research.
+While other estimation methods, such as the instrumental variable probit and the limited information maximum likelihood in \cite{rivers1988limited}, are also applicable, we do not pursue them further in the current paper. \end{remark}